Your cart is empty

 The scale of the effect

 Some insurance policies cover food loss if the power outage affects only your home, while other insurers offer the coverage if the entire neighborhood is affected.
-In either case, the power shut-off should be resulted from a peril covered by your home insurance policy.
+In either case, the power shut-off should result from a peril covered by your home insurance policy.

 So, make sure you check your insurance policy to figure out what perils it covers.
 Also, check whether it covers food spoilage due to widespread power outages resulting from the fault of your power company.